BOURKI970/BOURKI970/README.md

 # 💫 About Me:
-I am a Data Science and Cloud Computing engineering student at ENSAO, with experience in data analysis, Business Intelligence (BI), and cloud solutions.
+I am a Data Science and Cloud Computing engineering, with experience in data analysis, Business Intelligence (BI), and cloud solutions.
 I have worked on various projects, ranging from building recommendation systems to data visualization and creating BI dashboards.
 Passionate about AI and machine learning, I am eager to tackle complex challenges using innovative approaches to transform data into concrete and strategic solutions.

 ## 🌐 Socials: